FAQs

 Does it hurt?

-For most people, abortion procedures have at least some discomfort, usually similar to strong period pain.
-You will get more information about how to manage any discomfort or pain from your abortion provider.
+For most people, abortion procedures have at least some discomfort, usually like strong period pain.
+Your abortion provider will give you information about how to manage any discomfort or pain.

-- More information about what discomfort or pain to expect can be found under each abortion type.
+- There's more information about what discomfort or pain to expect under each abortion type.

-- For early medical abortion, people can experience mild to strong cramping off and on throughout the abortion (commonly 1-4 hours but may be longer).
+- For early medical abortion, people might get mild to strong cramping off and on throughout the abortion (commonly 1-4 hours but may be longer).

-- For early surgical abortion, people can experience mild to strong cramping during the abortion (commonly a 5 to 10-minute period).
+- For early surgical abortion, people might get mild to strong cramping during the abortion (commonly a 5 to 10-minute period).

 -